agama-project/agama/doc/dbus_api.md

 ## Questions

-D-Installers offers a mechanism to communicate with clients.
+Agamas offers a mechanism to communicate with clients.
 The D-Bus service exports a *Questions* object that implements the *org.freedesktop.DBus.ObjectManager* interface.
 Individual questions are dynamically exported in a tree under the */org/opensuse/DInstaller/Questions1* path, for example: